 What are the requirements I have to meet to qualify for the bursary?

-You must be a home (UK) student, and you need to maintain a high level of attendance - this will be taken into consideration when bursary awards are being confirmed throughout the year.
+You must be a home (UK) student, and you need to maintain a high level of attendance (80% or above) each term - this will be taken into consideration when bursary awards are being confirmed throughout the year.

 Are there any other requirements to be eligible for the bursary?